egg donors

 In Cofertility’s fresh program, the average number of mature eggs a family receives and fertilizes is 12.
 Some intended parents want to do two egg retrievals with the donor which is definitely possible.
 We also ask each of our donors whether they are open to a second cycle as part of the initial application — many report that they are!

 While you can agree to complete two cycles upfront, many matches who are interested in two cycles choose to see how many eggs are retrieved in the first cycle and go from there.
-If, for any reason, the eggs retrieved in that round do not lead to a live birth, our Baby Guarantee will kick in and we’ll re-match you at no additional Cofertility coordination fee.
+Additionally, all matches are covered by our Embryo Guarantee.

 Find an amazing egg donor at Cofertility